 As a parent, if your child is a victim of sexual abuse or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.
-The Texas Department of Family and Protective Services (TDFPS) also manages early intervention counseling programs.
-To find out what services may be available in your county, see http://www.dfps.state.tx.us/Prevention and Early Intervention/Programs Available In Your C ounty/default.asp.
+The Texas Department of Family and Protective Services (DFPS) also manages early intervention counseling programs.
+[To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.]